Minimizing Human Assistance: Augmenting a Single Demonstration for Deep Reinforcement Learning: EXPERIMENTAL EVALUATION

 \subsubsection{Human-Aided Block Stacking}

 After analyzing the impact of the single-example human buffer on the push and pick-and-place tasks, we experimented on the stack task.
-This task, which requires the the robot to stack two blocks on top of each other, is more complex than the previous two tasks.
+This task, which requires the robot to stack two blocks on top of each other, is more complex than the previous two tasks.
 Our results can be seen in Fig. \ref{fig:stack_human_v_base}.
 In this trial, the baseline DDPG + HER approach failed, with a constant 0\% success rate.
-However, when given a human buffer the agent achieved some success, reaching around a 30\% success rate after 200 epochs.
-We also tested DDPG + HER with the demonstration based pre-play method, which managed to reach an 80\% success rate.
-By combining the pre-play method with the human buffer, we were able to further increase the agent's performance, reaching over a 90\% average success rate.
+However, when given a human buffer the agent was successful, converging to above a 90\% success rate in 270 epochs.
+We also tested DDPG + HER with the demonstration based pre-play method, which managed to reach 90\% success in 230 epochs.
+By combining the pre-play method with the human buffer, we were able to further increase the agent's performance, reaching over a 90\% average success rate in only 170 epochs.

-As with the push task, the agent learned a policy for completing the stack task that was significantly different from the human example that was shown.
+As with the push task, the agent learned a policy for completing the stack task that was significantly different from the human example.
 The human example solves the task by first placing the bottom block in place, then retrieving the top block and stacking it onto the bottom block.
-However, the RL agent learned to first grab the top block, place the top block onto the bottom block, then use the still grasped top block to drag the stack to the goal location (shown in Fig. \ref{fig:stack_policy}).
+However, the RL agent learned to first grab the top block, place the top block onto the bottom block, then use the still grasped top block to drag the stack to the goal location (shown in Fig. \ref{fig:combo_policy}).
 This discrepancy shows that the demonstration based pre-play approach assists training without restricting the agent to the demonstration policy.